DevOpsPlayground/Hands-on-with-container-orchestration-using-Docker-Swarm-and-Kubernetes/docs/swarm.md

 ```bash
 docker ps
 ```
 on our master node this time.
 We should see 3 containers with our web application as the service automatically scaled on available nodes.
-Lets try to type our worker ip in the web browser now.
+Lets try to type our ```worker-ip:8080``` in the web browser now.

 Now It is time to take another step, right into the Kuberenetes, but before We do so, lets remove our service with
 ```bash